-What Is The Benefit?
 The greatest Old Testament example of a person wanting discernment was King Solomon.
 He asked God for understanding in order to discern between good and evil.

 So give Thy servant an understanding heart to judge Thy people to discern between good and evil.
 For who is able to judge this great people of Thine?
-(NASB) 1 Kings 3:9
+1 Kings 3:9 (NASB)

 God answered his prayer and blessed him with more – wealth.

 And God said to him, “Because you have asked this thing and have not asked for yourself long life, nor have asked riches for yourself, nor have you asked for the life of your enemies, but have asked for yourself discernment to understand justice, behold, I have done according to your words.
-Behold, I have given you a wise and discerning heart, so that there has been no one like you before you, nor shall one like you arise after you.
-(NASB) 1 Kings 3:11-12
+Behold, I have given you a wise and discerning heart, so that there has been no one like you before you, nor shall one like you arise after you.”
+1 Kings 3:11-12 (NASB)

 Discernment is a gift that God gives.

 How to Obtain Discernment – Ask God

 The ultimate and only way to obtain discernment is to ask God!
 That is what the Psalmist did.
 He asked God for discernment.

 Teach me good discernment and knowledge, for I believe in Thy commandments.
 Psalms 119:66 (NASB)

 In the book of James we are told that we can ask God for wisdom.